Prong (Pinch) Collar

 To fit a prong, squeeze a link near the prong end and insert the two prongs into the adjacent prongs loops.
 This can require good finger and thumb strength with the larger collars.
 Some collars come with a quick release clip next to the swivel ring.
 Care must be taken to ensure this is fully shut so the collar does not come off in work.

 The prong should be fitted high on the neck.
 It should fit snug enough to stay in this position.
 Some links may need to be added or removed for this.
-My 70lb GSD wears 8 medium links.
+This 70lb GSD wears 8 medium links.

 The prong collar can be used by attaching the leash to both large rings on the chain.
 One of these is usually a swivel ring.
 Using the prong this way, means that it does not tighten and exerts most pressure to the front of the neck.

-The leash can also be attached to just the swivel ring.
+The leash can also be attached to just the swivel or live ring.
 This allows the prong to tighten when the leash is pulled and exerts most pressure on the back of the neck at the first prongs on the dogs neck after the chain.